matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 Although these miscellaneous online mis-adventures can be fun and you gain all sorts of random pub quiz knowledge, mostly the information won't stick and the time spent is non-refundable.

-Instead if your intention that day is to go looking for new content or learning how to make a wooden bench, well then this rabbit hold is perfect for you 🐰
+Instead if your intention that day is to go looking for new content or learning how to make a wooden bench, well then this rabbit hole is perfect for you 🐰

 So if you set an intention and plan your social media use then you use the platform well, if you don't... then the platform uses you well.